Stress Awareness Month

-Yesterday I walked past this tree, I noticed how entwined the branches were – like a tangled necklace.
+Yesterday I walked past this tree.
+I noticed how entwined the branches were – like a tangled necklace.
 It made me think of the work I do with clients; how so often it is a case of untangling the branches to find the trunk underneath.
 Many people do not know what is wrong, they just know they don’t feel right.
 There may be so many layers to peel back before the root cause is found.
-Often people present with a specific complaint, but as we start to untangle the branches we realise that the issue is actually a symptom of something else.
-Stress is very often like this, there are so many symptoms of stress often people do not realise the reason their body is behaving in a certain way is due to stress.
+Often people present with a specific complaint.
+As we start to untangle the branches we realise that the issue is actually a symptom of something else.
+Stress is very often like this.
+There are so many symptoms of stress often people do not realise the reason their body is behaving in a certain way is due to stress.
 So often people say “but I’m not stressed” – actually, it may be that the body is reacting to something without you even realising.

 Stress is the body’s response to a dangerous situation.
 When our brain senses danger it responds to this by entering the “fight or flight” response.
 The brain is reacting quickly and effectively to save your life.
 The nervous system floods your body with epinephrine (more commonly known as adrenaline) and cortisol.
-To hear that epinephrine is used in medical situations as a stimulant in cardiac arrest, as a vasoconstrictor in shock, and as a bronchodilator and antispasmodic in bronchial asthma goes some way to explain why there is such a severe reaction in the body when we feel stress.
+To hear that doctors use epinephrine as a stimulant in cardiac arrest, as a vasoconstrictor in shock, and as a bronchodilator and antispasmodic in bronchial asthma goes some way to explain why there is such a severe reaction in the body when we feel stress.

-This knowledge should be taken into consideration when questioning why our body is behaving in a certain way.
-Whilst there are times when the fight or flight response is needed; when we need to perform an emergency stop whilst driving for example, more rare but possible situations such as running from a falling tree, a house fire or similar.
+We should consider this knowledge when questioning why our body is behaving in a certain way.
+Whilst there are times that we need the fight or flight response; when we need to perform an emergency stop whilst driving for example.
+More rare but possible situations such as running from a falling tree, a house fire or similar.
 In other situations, the fight or flight response can help us; in sport to achieve great results, to achieve in situations that require preparation such as school exams or a presentation at work as the stress encourages us to prepare instead of do something more pleasurable and in some situations the fight or flight response can positively challenge us.
 BUT the first thing to consider is that we will (some people more than others) enter the fight or flight response when we do not need to.
 There are times that our brain perceives a situation to be a threat to our life when it really is not.
 The second thing to consider is that our brain may do this even when the situation is imagined.

 So simply put, stress is the body entering the fight or flight response because the brain has sensed imminent danger.
-The fight or flight response is designed to be a quick response to move us out of the face of danger quickly, we are not designed to stay in this physical state for a long period of time.
+The body expects the fight or flight response to be a quick response to move us out of the face of danger quickly, our body does not function well when we stay in this physical state for a long period of time.
 However, as the perceived life-threatening event is very rarely life threatening, or short lived we find ourselves spending, days, weeks, months in the fight or flight response.
 Some of the effects of the body being in this state for so long are (HelpGuide.org, 2019);

 - Memory problems